gikonekos/Building-Rescue-Archive/analysis/display_engine_analysis.md

 Such a design is unusually sophisticated for a pocket computer game.

-Note: the pseudo grayscale mechanism documented in `grayscale_mechanism_notes.md` is used only for demo screens (title / ending) and not for normal gameplay rendering.
+Note: the pseudo grayscale mechanism documented in `grayscale_mechanism_notes.md` is used only for demonstration screens such as the title and ending sequences.

+Normal gameplay and stage clear screens use standard monochrome rendering for performance and clarity.